Juris Doctor Degree Requirements

 LAW 9229Professional Responsiblity2

-Students with a cumulative grade point average of 2.4 or lower at the end of the third quarter of law school (when all grades are completed) are required to take five of the following seven courses prior to graduation.
+All students are encouraged to take the elective courses listed below to prepare for the bar exam and the practice of law.
+Students with a cumulative grade point average of 2.4 or lower after all first year courses are completed and graded are required to take Law 9135, Extended Bar Preparation Skills plus a total of 14 hours of the other courses listed below.
 These courses are not included when calculating the cumulative grade point average in the core required courses for purposes of determining eligibility for graduation.

 LAW 9235Administration of Estates2